KiwiSaver for DHB Employees

 - Funds are locked away until the age of eligibility for NZ Superannuation (currently 65), with exceptions such as the first home withdrawal benefit and permanent emigration.

 Superannuation funds provide an effective means of saving for your retirement.
-They are generally locked in for a lesser timeframe than KiwiSaver, providing an added level of flexibility around when you can withdraw.
-For example, the MAS Retirement Savings Plan is locked in until age 55.
+The Medical Assurance Society Retirement Savings Plan is locked in for a lesser timeframe than KiwiSaver, providing an added level of flexibility around when you can withdraw.
 Unlike KiwiSaver, contributions can be any amount you choose.

 Once you’ve decided how much to contribute, you then need to decide where to invest.
 Should this be in KiwiSaver or superannuation, or a combination of both?
 In general, contributing to a KiwiSaver scheme allows you to maximise your benefit by taking advantage of the special benefits on offer.
 A KiwiSaver scheme also allows you to save for your first home.